Everything Is Connected And Why You Don't Feel It

 • Yet despite this innate one-ness or unity there are 2 sides to absolutely everything - think of them metaphorically as the yin and the yang.

 • These 2 sides appear as opposite or contrary to each other.
 Yet they are dependent on each other and one can not exist without the other.
-For example: there can no up without down, light without darkness, male without female, expansion without contraction, wealth without poverty or good without bad.
+For example: there can be no up without down, light without darkness, male without female, expansion without contraction, wealth without poverty or good without bad.

 The heart of the paradox